4GeeksAcademy/react-tutorial-exercises/exercises/03.3-component-properties/README.md

 The `BootstrapCard` you just made right now is [hard coded](https://www.youtube.com/watch?v=8AfUqg5pUQQ) for **Bob Dylan** only.

-But, what if we also want to re-use the same `<BootstrapCard />` component for **Paul Mccartney** or any other person?
+But, what if we also want to re-use the same `<BootstrapCard />` component for **Paul McCartney** or any other person?
 What is the best way to do it?
 Use props!

 ## Using properties in HTML

-When you are coding HTML you are constantly using the `<tag>` properties to modify the tag behavior, for example:
+When you are coding HTML, you are constantly using the `<tag>` properties to modify the tag behavior, for example:

 When you use the **anchor** tag (`<a>`) you have to specify the **href** property like this: